-Amman Resilience Strategy proposes that the urban mobility observatory monitors the movements of displaced and marginalized residents in order to identify barriers to their freedom of movement, such as a lack of transportation options within a marginalized neighbourhood, or fear of discrimination or violence while riding public transport.
-GAM is also currently finalizing their Gender Action Plan for Equitable Mobility, to ensure equitable access to public transportation for women.
+Persons per vehicle in Jordan Source: http://library.fes.de/pdf-files/bueros/Amman/16656.pdf Amman Resilience Strategy proposes that the urban mobility observatory monitors the movements of displaced and marginalized residents in order to identify barriers to their freedom of movement, such as a lack of transportation options within a marginalized neighbourhood, or fear of discrimination or violence while riding public transport.
+383 GAM is also currently finalizing their Gender Action Plan for Equitable Mobility, to ensure equitable access to public transportation for women.

-An expanded survey about walk time access to the nearest public transport conducted as part of the Transport and Mobility Master Plan for Amman shows that access to public transport is good, with an average walk time of 9 minutes.384 The 85% of results is 15 minute walking distance.385
+An expanded survey about walk time access to the nearest public transport conducted as part of the Transport and Mobility Master Plan for Amman shows that access to public transport is good, with an average walk time of 9 minutes.384 The 85% is 15 minute walking distance.385